weinix/tuxlabs-code/README.md

 ###Openstack-Scripts

 ###### openstack-configs/
-	Copy of my blessed configs for my working install of CentOS 6.5 / Icehouse All-In-One using packstack.
+	Copy of my blessed configs for my working install of CentOS 6.5 / Icehouse.
 ###### save-os-configs.sh
-	Copies the contents of all pertinent openstack config & ini files into openstack-configs/
+	Copies / Stores the contents of all pertinent openstack config & ini files
 ###### uninstall_packstack.sh
 	Script to uninstall packstack, since one does not come with it.